djoshea/neuropixel-utils/docs/imec_dataset.md

 timeShifts = Neuropixel.TimeShiftSpec.buildToExciseGaps(idxStartList, idxStopList);
 ```

-If you have known trial boundaries in your file (see  for more information), you can also excise the regions of time far from trial boundaries using the `TrialSegmentationInfo` instance.
+If you have known trial boundaries in your file (see [Segmenting a Kilosort dataset into trials](kilosort.md#segmenting-a-kilosort-dataset-into-trials) for more information), you can also excise the regions of time far from trial boundaries using the `TrialSegmentationInfo` instance.
 I've found this to be useful to exclude time windows where the subject was asleep from further analysis.

 ```matlab
 timeShifts = tsi.computeShiftsExciseRegionsOutsideTrials('maxPauseSec', 20);